 Exceptions and Important Notes

-- This section shall not apply at medical, dental, or pharmacy schools.
+- This section shall not apply to medical, dental, or pharmacy schools.

 - A student who is receiving services under federal or state vocational rehabilitation program is not eligible for a waiver of tuition and fee benefits under this section.